SeldonIO/alibi-detect/doc/source/overview/algorithms.md

 # Algorithm Overview

 The following tables summarize the advised use cases for the current algorithms.
 Please consult the method specific pages for a more detailed breakdown of each method.
-The column *Feature Level* indicates whether the outlier scoring and detection can be done and returned at the feature level, e.g. per pixel for an image.
+The column *Feature Level* indicates whether the detection can be done and returned at the feature level, e.g. per pixel for an image.

 ## Outlier Detection